fdilke/haskell-exp/README.md

 Using the HaskForce plugin for IDEA
 ===================================

-Open the project using "New Project...", then talling it NOT to create a new .cabal file.
+Open the project using "New Project...", make it a Haskell project, then tell it NOT to create a new .cabal file.
 It will use the existing one.

 You have to cabal-install ghc-mod, and configure